oclint/oclint-docs/devel/compiletest.rst

 Compiling and Testing OCLint
 ----------------------------

 OCLint uses CMake as build system.
-You can find CMakeLists.txt in each module and its include sub-folders.
+We can find CMakeLists.txt in each module and its include sub-folders.

-There are three scripts, ``testCore.sh``, ``testMetrics.sh``, and ``testRules.sh`` for compiling and testing OCLint core module, metrics module, and rules module respectively.
+There are four scripts, ``testCore.sh``, ``testMetrics.sh``, ``testRules.sh``, and ``testReporters.sh`` for compiling and testing OCLint core module, metrics module, rules module, and reporters module respectively.
 Core module and metrics module can be compiled independently.
-However, rules module depends on both core and metrics modules.
+However, rules module depends on both core and metrics modules, and reporters module depends on core module.

 Each script has a ``clean`` option to remove old build intermediate files.